Nachman Shai: Biography

 Prior to the 2009 elections he joined Kadima, saying "I think there is a time to come down from the stands and enter the playing field.
 I know the field well and I have been involved in many ways, but I decided this time to become a player".
 Kadima Chairwoman, Tzipi Livni, presented Shai at Kadima's Knesset faction, saying he was "part of the attractive face Kadima wants to show the electorate" and that he would be able to contribute to Kadima on issues pertaining to the Jewish world, Zionism and the Diaspora.
 Shai was placed eighteenth on the party list and entered the Knesset as the party won 28 seats.

 Shai left to join the Labor Party prior to the January 2013 elections.
 Placed 14th on the party's list, he was re-elected as Labor won 15 seats.

 In 2013 Shai published a book in Hebrew called Milḥamedia ("Media War") dealing largely with the treatment by the media of the Second Intifada.

-In the March 2021 elections, Shai was placed 8th on the Labor Party's list.
-He was left out of the Knesset as the party won 7 seats.
-When Israel's 36th government was formed, Labor Party Chairwoman Merav Michaeli named Shai her party's nominee for Minister of Diaspora Affairs; the nomination was confirmed June 12.
+Prior to the March 2021 elections Shai was placed eighth on the Labor Party list.
+He failed to enter the Knesset as the party won seven seats.
+When Israel's 36th government was formed, Labor leader Merav Michaeli named Shai her party's nominee for Minister of Diaspora Affairs; the nomination was confirmed on 12 June.